MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 ### Batch Data Application

-The Batch Data Application template contains all templates for deploying a data product for batch data processing inside a cloud-scale analytics Scenario data landing zone.
+The Batch Data Application template contains all templates for deploying a data product for batch data processing inside a cloud-scale analytics scenario data landing zone.

 The deployment and code artifacts include the following services: